 “I very much encourage the county council to explore a Trust model as a way of accessing external funding and expertise.
 Partners such as the University and Historic Lincoln Trust are very keen to support that process.
 Experience of the industry would indicate that given goodwill and a desire to co-operate, such a solution is entirely realistic.”

-“Nottingham City Council Museums & Galleries has an extensive range of historical collections, developed from the 19th Century, which is housed within secure, environmentally stable premises, with storage facilities of very high calibre.
+“Lincoln City Council Museums & Galleries has an extensive range of historical collections, developed from the 19th Century, which is housed within secure, environmentally stable premises, with storage facilities of very high calibre.

 “Through this collaboration, we will not only ensure that their artefacts remain safeguarded and protected, we would also aim to work with City of Lincoln Council to develop programmes jointly, to facilitate research and greater understanding of this significant collection.”